Skip to main content

 8. EDF OA contract (2-4 weeks)

-Once commissioned, EDF OA sets up your 20-year purchase contract.
-The self-consumption premium is paid automatically over the first 5 years.
+EDF OA activates your 20-year surplus purchase contract; the premium is paid automatically over 5 years.

 What Is Covered